AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 **Parameters**

-``string tenantId``
+`string tenantId`
 The tenant identifier

-``string namespaceId``
+`string namespaceId`
 The namespace identifier

-``string typeId``
+`string typeId`
 The type identifier.
-The identifier must match the SdsType.Id field.
+The identifier must match the `SdsType.Id` field in the request body.

-**Response**
-The response includes a status code and a response body.

-**Response body**
+**Request body**
 The request content is the serialized SdsType.
-If you are not using the SDS Client Libraries, it is recommended that you use JSON.

-Sample SdsType content:
+Example SdsType content:
 ```json
 {
     "Id": "Simple",